neo4jrb/neo4j-core/README.md

 * embedded - talking directly to the database using the Neo4j Java API (only JRuby)
 * server   - talking to the Neo4j Server via HTTP (Both JRuby and MRI)

+### Embedded or Server Neo4j ?

+I suggest you start using the Neo4j server instead of Neo4j embedded because it is easier to use for development.
+If you later get performance problem (e.g. too many HTTP requests hitting the Neo4j Server) you can try the embedded neo4j with almost no changes in your code base.
+The embedded neo4j via JRuby also gives you direct access to the Neo4j Java API (e.g. the Neo4j Traversal API) which can be used to do more powerful and efficient traversals.

 ### Usage from Neo4j Server

 You need to install the Neo4j server.
 This can be done by using a Rake task.